texfaq/texfaq.github.io/FAQ-labelfig.md

 package [`auto-pst-pdf`](http://ctan.org/pkg/auto-pst-pdf) offers a configuration setting precisely for use with [`psfrag`](http://ctan.org/pkg/psfrag).

-If you have the 'right' environment (see below), you could try the [`pdfrack`](http://ctan.org/pkg/pdfrack) script bundle.
+If you have the ''right'' environment (see below), you could try the [`pdfrack`](http://ctan.org/pkg/pdfrack) script bundle.
 The script aims to cut each figure out of your source, using it to produce a small LaTeX file with nothing but the figure inclusion commands.
 Each of these figure files